NM512/td3-rnn/README.md

 # rnnrl
 Pytorch implementations of RL (Reinforcement Learning) algorithms with RNN (Reccurent Neural Network) and Experience Replay

-Disclaimer: My code is based on TD3 of [openAI/spinningup](https://github.com/openai/spinningup) and [AntoineTheb's work](https://github.com/AntoineTheb/RNN-RL)
+Disclaimer: My code is based on TD3 of [openAI/spinningup](https://github.com/openai/spinningup).

 # Motivations
 Experiment RL containing RNN and Experience Replay to better understand how following techniches and parameters affect.